Song

 How much did Replica make in total?

-Replica does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Replica does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Replica make per stream?